carpentries/lesson-development-training/episodes/formative-assessment.md

 The correct answer is b., while each of the plausible distractors identify a different misconception:

-a) they understand the value held by `n` is now also held by `m` but do not understand the value of `n` has been updated since the initial assignment (e.g. treating it as a constant)
+a) they understand the value held by `n` is now also held by `m` but do not understand the value of `n` has been updated since the initial assignment (e.g. treating it as a constant).
-c) they do not understand `n` and `m` are separate variables/containers for values (which can hold the same values) but rather assume that `m` is referencing variable `n` instead of copying its value at the time of assignment (e.g. behaving as a reference to another cell in a spreadsheet)
+c) they do not understand `n` and `m` are separate variables/containers for values (which can hold the same values) but rather assume that `m` is referencing variable `n` instead of copying its value at the time of assignment (e.g. behaving as a reference to another cell in a spreadsheet).
 d) looks like a mix of misconceptions a. and c.

+An example MCQ to check on people's misconceptions around licencing and reusing other people's work could be designed as follows.

+_MCQ: Which of the following statements are true and which are false?_

+a) I don’t need permission because I am only using the copyrighted work in educational or non-profit purposes
+b) I should always know the licence of any code, data, libraries, pictures or other work that you reuse or redistribute
+c) Since I’m planning to give credit to the authors who created the work I reuse, I do not have to worry about or need permission
+d) Material I obtain from the Internet is publicly accessible so no explicit permission is required
+e) I don’t need permission because I am only using a small portion of the copyrighted work
+f) The work I want to use does not have a copyright notice on it, so it’s not protected by copyright and I’m free to use it
+g) The work I want to use does not have a licence attached to it, so it’s not protected by copyright and I’m free to use it

+The correct answers are as follows:

+a) False - you always need an explicit permission from the creator to use their work.
+b) True - you should make sure that you have the permission for all the work that you are reusing, modifying or sharing.
+c) False - if you give credit to a work’s owner, that only means you are not plagiarising other people's work and claiming it as your own, however that does not mean that you have the permission to use it.
+d) False - publicly accessible work is not the same the work in the public domain.
+The owner explicitly must put their work in the public domain but attaching the appropriate licence to it, before you can freely reuse it.
+e) False - generally you should have a permission to use the portions of work, however small, but this is less clear in case of written material (e.g. borrowing 3 lines out of 1000s).
+f) False - the use of copyright notice is optional as copyright exists implicitly from the moment the work is created.
+e) False - absence of a licence on how the work can be used generally means you have no permission from the creator to reuse it.

 To help identify plausible distractors,